 The Overseas Investment Office collects information about you to:

-- monitor that conditions are met if we grant consent, and
+- monitor that conditions are met if we grant consent

-- biographic details: your name, date of birth, and evidence of identity (eg a copy of your passport), citizenship and residency status,
+- biographic details: your name, date of birth, and evidence of identity (such as a copy of your passport), citizenship and residency status

-- contact details: physical, postal, and email addresses, phone numbers,
+- contact details: physical, postal, and email addresses, phone number,

-- financial records: details of financing for the investment transactions, financial statements, details of loans, taxation records, details of other investments in New Zealand, and
+- financial records: details of financing for the investment transactions, financial statements, details of loans, taxation records, details of other investments in New Zealand

 The Overseas Investment Office will always notify you of the statutory power it is exercising whenever it requires information or documentation from you.
 The Office’s statutory information gathering powers are set out in sections 38 to 41E of the Overseas Investment Act.

-We may share information about you as part of:
+We may share information about you as part of the following purposes:

-- meeting information-sharing agreements we have with some New Zealand government agencies.
-For example, we share information with the Ministry of Business, Innovation and Employment and the Department of Internal Affairs to verify passport and visa information and travel movements, and to monitor whether a person has become a New Zealand citizen, and
+- Meeting information-sharing agreements we have with some New Zealand government agencies.
+For example, we share information with the Ministry of Business, Innovation and Employment and the Department of Internal Affairs to verify passport and visa information and travel movements, and to monitor whether a person has become a New Zealand citizen.

 The Overseas Investment Act provides for information sharing between government agencies where it is necessary to manage national security and public order risks.
 Additional information is provided below.